davidcjordan/boomer_supporting_files/README.md

   * same as the logs directory
 * staged directory
   * performed by process_staged_files.sh & change_version.sh
-  * scp executables to cameras & speaker staged, and/or move them to the execs directory
+  * CAM executables that are transferred to the base are scp'd to the cameras staged directory
-  * sets the executables capabilities and mode
+  * copies the executables to the 'exec' directory sets the executables capabilities and executable mode

 ## Security Config (ssh)
 There is a ~/.ssh directory which holds keys, ssh config, and known_hosts